YYT1002/FeatureMAP/README.md

 # FeatureMAP: Feature-preserving Manifold Approximation and Projection

 Visualizing single-cell data is crucial for understanding cellular heterogeneity and dynamics.
 Traditional methods like UMAP and t-SNE are effective for clustering but often miss critical gene information.
 FeatureMAP innovatively combines UMAP and PCA concepts to preserve both clustering structures and gene feature variations within a low-dimensional space.
-Z

 ## Description

 FeatureMAP introduces a novel approach by enhancing manifold learning with pairwise tangent space embedding, aiming to retain crucial aspects of cellular data.
-We introduce two visualization by FeatureMAP: expression (GEX) and variation (GVA) embedding.
+We introduce two visualization plots by FeatureMAP: expression (GEX) and variation (GVA) embedding.
-Here is an example over one synthetic dataset ([BEELINE](https://github.com/Murali-group/Beeline)) with bifurcation model.
-Compared with UMAP, FeatureMAP-GEX better preserves density (similar to densMAP), and FeatureMAP-GVA shows trajectories.
+Here is an example over one synthetic dataset ([BEELINE](https://github.com/Murali-group/Beeline)) with a bifurcation model.
+Compared with UMAP, FeatureMAP-GEX better preserves density, and FeatureMAP-GVA shows trajectories.
 ![Bifurcation Embedding](./figures/bifurcation_embedding.png)

-Besides the 2-dimensional visualization, FeatureMAP presents three core concepts:
+Besides the two-dimensional visualization, FeatureMAP presents three core concepts:
 1. **Gene Contribution**: Estimating and projecting gene feature loadings.
 The arrow represents the direction and magnitude of one gene's change.
     ![Gene Contribution](./figures/gene_contribution.png)